WHATS HOT

 10. Avoid over-the-counter laxatives as they can stimulate uterine contractions, which could lead to a miscarriage or premature labor.

-is key when it comes to constipation – especially for pregnant women.
+Prevention is key when it comes to constipation – especially for pregnant women.
 Many of my clients who have taken mangosteen and minerals on a daily basis prior to and during pregnancy have reported back to me that they had a constipation-free pregnancy.
 Mangosteen can be found in different products, but not all products have the same amount of it.
 If you’re wondering where to get more information about a high quality mangosteen and mineral product, do your research.
-There are many articles and reviews that can help point you in the right direction.
+There are many articles and reviews online that can help point you in the right direction.

 I urge you to read the following message that my seven-week-old son wrote.
 I have the ability to communicate with babies’ emotions from inside and outside the womb.
 I hope you enjoy reading it as much as I did!
 Please share it with others so that they may be inspired as well.